rosafilgueira/dispel4py_workflows/README.md

 For learning about dispel4py, visit the [dispel4py training GitHub repository](), which contains several tutorial and simple workflows for starting with dispel4py

-## Seismology:  Seismic Noise Cross Correlation
+## Seismology:  Seismic Noise Cross Correlation Workflow

 Earthquakes and volcanic eruptions are sometimes preceded or accompanied by changes in the geophysical properties of the Earth,